awsdocs/aws-sam-developer-guide/doc_source/sam-resource-api.md

 *Type*: Map
 *Required*: No
 *AWS CloudFormation compatibility*: This property is similar to the `[Tags](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-apigateway-stage.html#cfn-apigateway-stage-tags)` property of an `AWS::ApiGateway::Stage` resource\.
 The Tags property in SAM consists of Key:Value pairs; in CloudFormation it consists of a list of Tag objects\.

- `PropagateTags`   <a name="sam-api-propagatetags"></a>
-A boolean value that indicates whether or not to pass down the tags defined in `[Tags]` property to the generated resources, see [AWS::Serverless::Api generated resources](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/sam-specification-generated-resources-api.html).
-When set to `True`, tags will propagate to generated resources.
-*Type*: Boolean
-*Required*: No
-*Default*: False
-*AWS CloudFormation compatibility*: This property is unique to AWS SAM and doesn't have an AWS CloudFormation equivalent\.

  `TracingEnabled`   <a name="sam-api-tracingenabled"></a>
 Indicates whether active tracing with X\-Ray is enabled for the stage\.
 For more information about X\-Ray, see [Tracing user requests to REST APIs using X\-Ray](https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-xray.html) in the *API Gateway Developer Guide*\.